open-ephys/gui-docs/source/Developer-Guide/Distributing-plugins.rst

 Distributing plugins
 =====================

 Once a plugin has been :ref:`created <creatinganewplugin>`, it can be made available through the Open Ephys Plugin Installer by following the instructions on this page.
-Any plugins distributed this way must first be vetted and polished by the Open Ephys core team.
-If you have a plugin you believe is ready to be shared with the community, please get in touch!
+Any plugins distributed this way must first be vetted and polished by the Open Ephys core development team.
+If you have a plugin you believe is ready to be shared with the community, please get in touch via `gui@open-ephys.org <mailto:gui@open-ephys.org>`__!

 .. warning:: Some of the steps on this page require private information and login credentials contained in a private GitHub repository, :code:`open-ephys-plugins/open-ephys-plugins-ci`.
+Therefore, distributing plugins must be done in collaboration with the Open Ephys development team.

 Setting up the plugin repository
 #################################